 A team of editors -- YWP staff, community leaders and mentors -- reviews every piece of writing and art that is submitted to youngwritersproject.org.
 We look for fresh voice, interesting perspectives, humor, wisdom -- and GREAT STORYTELLING!

-Generally, one of the YWP editors will post a comment letting you know that your work is being considered.
 You will get a notification if a comment is left on your piece.
 The editor may also annotate the piece, meaning he or she will leave specific suggestions within the body of your post that only you can see (which will appear as yellow highlights on your post).
 Annotations help you make very specific improvements to those pieces that YWP readers think have potential for publication or presentation (slams).
 Everyone deserves a good editor, and that's where the YWP team comes in.
 Work with us!
 We want you to be proud!
-(Teachers, please note, it's the same process for your submissions.
-It's designed with the student in mind.)

-Work that is "loved" by others (click on “love this,” lower right corner of blog posts) has a quicker path to publication.
-It is elevated to the Recommended list.
-Staff and mentors cull this list daily to select best pieces for publication.
-Also, check out the Daily Reads, what's been Published with our various media partners -- and specifically what made it into YWP's showcase, our monthly digital magazine, The Voice.
+Also, check out the Daily Reads, what's been published with our media partners -- and specifically what made it into YWP's showcase, our monthly digital magazine, The Voice.